Broughton High School has a strong community ethos and we encourage our students to respect this by following our school dress code.

 - Blazer - optional.
 Students in any year group can wear a blazer, which should be black.
 We reommend polyester, which is easily washed.
 Students who buy blazers can come to the School Office and receive a school badge to iron/stitch on.

 We have found that the shirt and tie is the most affordable and flexible option for parents.
+All our S1 students are provided with a tie by our Parent Council, free of charge.

 The reasons for asking students to wear school dress are as follows:-